kamilkisiela/graphql-hive/docs/TESTING.md

 #### Running from source code

-To run integration tests locally, from the local source code, follow:
+To run integration tests locally, from the local source code, you need to build a valid Docker image.

-1. Make sure you have Docker installed.
-If you are having issues, try to run `docker system prune` to clean the Docker caches.
+To do so, follow these instructions:

 2. Install all deps: `pnpm i`
 3. Generate types: `pnpm graphql:generate`
 4. Build source code: `pnpm build`